Bridgetown, Ohio: 2020 census

+Income and poverty

 According to the U.S. Census American Community Survey, for the period 2016-2020 the estimated median annual income for a household in the CDP was $66,765, and the median income for a family was $75,449.
 About 7.6% of the population were living below the poverty line, including 12.8% of those under age 18 and 4.2% of those age 65 or over.
 About 64.6% of the population were employed, and 29.7% had a bachelor's degree or higher.

 Education

 The community is within Oak Hills Local School District.
 Oakdale Elementary School, Bridgetown Middle School and Oak Hills High School are within Bridgetown.
 Catholic Middle Schools include St. Jude and St. Aloysius Gonzaga.